 How many shares of AbbVie common stock will I receive in the distribution?

-Abbott will distribute to you share[s] of AbbVie common stock for each common share of Abbott held by you as of the record date.
-Based on approximately billion Abbott common shares outstanding as of , a total of approximately billion shares of AbbVie common stock will be distributed.
+Abbott will distribute to you one share of AbbVie common stock for each common share of Abbott held by you as of the record date.
+Based on approximately 1.58 billion Abbott common shares outstanding as of November 1, 2012, a total of approximately 1.58 billion shares of AbbVie common stock will be distributed.
 For additional information on the distribution, see "The Separation and Distribution."